Xi Zhongxun: Early life and education

-Career
+Early career

 Red Army period

 Xi Zhongxun, Liu Shulin, Zhang Qiuchen, Yan Hongzhang, and Liu Shangzhi taken on the eve of the Liangdang Uprising.

 In 1930, Xi was appointed by the party to work in the Guominjun under Yang Hucheng.
 In March 1932, Xi Zhongxun, together with Lü Jianren, Li Tesheng, Xu Tianjie, and others, orchestrated the Liangdang Uprising, holding the position of Party Committee Secretary for the Fifth Detachment of the Shaanxi-Gansu Guerrilla Force of the Chinese Workers' and Peasants' Red Army.
 The army was subsequently disbanded during an assault on Yongshou County, and Xi Zhongxun clandestinely returned to his native place.
 In September 1932, he joined the Weibei Revolutionary Base Area and assumed the role of political instructor for the Second Detachment of the Weibei Guerrilla Force.

 In March 1933, he joined Liu Zhidan and others in founding the Shaanxi-Gansu (Shaangan) Border Region Soviet Area, and became the chairman of the Soviet area government while leading guerillas in resisting Nationalist incursions and expanding the Soviet area.
 He consecutively occupied roles as a Member of the Special Committee of the CPC Shaanxi-Gansu Border Region, Secretary of the Military Commission and the Youth League Special Committee, Political Commissar of the Guerrilla Headquarters, and Vice Chairman and Chairman of the Revolutionary Committee.
 In November 1934, Xi Zhongxun was chosen Chairman of the Soviet Government of the Shaanxi-Gansu Border Region.
 Working with Liu was influential on Xi, who in 1979 described Liu as having taught him that "revolution demands a united line" and the importance of listening to differing voices, including those outside the Communist Party.